-Alicia Cash (Secretary and Treasurer) is parent to a former art camper and now camp counselor.
-A member of the Grace community for many years, Alicia is passionate and caring in her unwaivering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.
+Alicia Cash (President) is parent to a former art camper and now camp counselor.
+A member of the Grace community for many years, Alicia is passionate and caring in her unwavering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.

 Susan Germundson is a teacher at Irvington School and has been teaching for over 30 years.
 She is also one of the founding members of Grace Art Camp and has been a member of Grace Memorial since 1992.
 She and her husband, Curt, live on a small farm in Gresham and have two grown children.

 Stephen Weeks is Associate Professor and Theatre Department Chair at Lewis & Clark College in Portland.
 He began teaching there in 1995.
 He has also taught at Reed College, Brown University, and the University of Washington.
 He has a Ph.D. in Drama and Humanities from Stanford University.
 At Lewis & Clark, he teaches dramatic literature, acting, directing, and play writing and directs plays.
 Along with his wife Denise and daughter Lily, he has been a proud member of the Grace community for over ten years.
 On the side, he loves running, hiking, movies, and rock music.

 Tracy Suzuki is the parent of two Grace Art campers.
 Her oldest daughter has been attending Grace Art Camp since 2013.
 Tracy lives in Southwest Portland and works for an electrical contractor as a Project Coordinator.
 She holds a BS in Business from Cornell University.
 She is a lover of music, languages and cultures and has studied abroad several times.
 Her favorite countries to visit are Italy, Sweden, Brazil, and Japan.